gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    Each function corresponds to a residue, and contains the positions, type, and name of all the atoms, as well as the name of the residue.
+    Each function corresponds to a residue, and contains the positions, types, and names of all the atoms, as well as the names of the residues.
-    These function will be called every time we will need to place a residue in our system.
+    These functions will be called every time we will need to place a residue in our system.

     The sulfide (:math:`\text{SO}_4^{2-}`), sodium (:math:`\text{Na}^{+}`) and water